Central committee: Working organs

 A central committee, not always the case in non-ruling parties, has two components: one composed of elected officials and another composed of non-elected officials.
 The non-elected officials compose the working organs of the central committee, which makes up the central committee apparatus.
 The activity of a central committee is constant and does not cease in between its sessions.
 The central committee usually has several internal departments, commissions, committees, newspapers and other organs working continuously when not in session.
 These organisational sub-units do everything from greeting foreign delegations, issuing regulations, monitoring the party as a whole and preparing agenda items and dossiers for politburo meetings.

 Because of the central committee's role in the political system of communist states, foreign observers often state that it has functions resembling parliaments in liberal democracies.
 For example, the central committee apparatus of the former communist ruling parties of Europe had twenty to thirty organisational subunits that covered everything from foreign relations and trade to sports and science, similar to parliamentary special committees.

 Some organisational units are deemed party secrets and not publicly acknowledged.
 Many organisational units are shared by all communist parties, such as having organisational units for agitation and propaganda and organisation.
-At the same time, others are unique, such as the Department of Western Affairs of the SED Central Committee.
+At the same time, others are unique, such as the Department of Western Affairs of East Germany's SED Central Committee.
 These organs are supervised by the secretariat, and this institutional function is usually vaguely stated in the party statute.
 The difference between elected and non-elected personnel in the apparatus is blurred, according to scholars Jerry F. Hough and Merle Fainsod, and using the Communist Party of the Soviet Union (CPSU) as an example, since "each secretary has responsibility for one or more departments, and hence the departmental officials work as the staff assistants of the secretaries."

 The working organs are often organised on branch lines.
-For example, the CPSU Central Committee had the Administrative Organs Department responsible for supervising the works of the ministries of Civil Aviation, Defence and the KGB, while the Chinese Communist Party has a Publicity Department responsible for supervising party and state media across China.
+For example, the Soviet Union's CPSU Central Committee had the Administrative Organs Department responsible for supervising the works of the ministries of Civil Aviation, Defence and the KGB, while the Chinese Communist Party has a Publicity Department responsible for supervising party and state media across China.
 Outside of these departments, central committees usually have other units as well, such as a publishing house, party schools, scholarly institutes and a capital construction section, for example.
 The leaders of these working organs are usually called "heads".
 The Secretariat is organised on similar lines as the working organs.
 In some instances, the secretaries head working organs in tandem with their supervisory responsibilities.